Beta Renewables Cellulosic Ethanol Biorefinery, Crescentino, Italy

 Contractors involved with the Crescentino plant

-Chemtex Italia, a subsidiary of Chemtex, is the EPC contractor for the project on a lump-sum basis.
-The PROESA technology was developed by the Biolyfe consortium, which will support the project.
+Chemtex Italia is a subsidiary of Chemtex, and was the EPC contractor for the project on a lump-sum basis.
+The PROESA technology was developed by the Biolyfe consortium, which supported the project.

-The partners involved in Biolyfe are Novozymes (enzyme cocktail), WIP Renewable Energies (dissemination), ENEA (pre-treatment), Lund University (micro-organism fermentation), Agriconsulting (biomass), Inbicon Dong (viscosity reduction) and IUS (environmental and architectural consultant).
+Partners involved in Biolyfe were Novozymes (enzyme cocktail), WIP Renewable Energies (dissemination), ENEA (pre-treatment), Lund University (micro-organism fermentation), Agriconsulting (biomass), Inbicon Dong (viscosity reduction) and IUS (environmental and architectural consultant).

-ETA Florence Renewable Energies, Taurus Energy and IFEU are the subcontractors.
-The project is also supported by Politecnico di Torino, Regione Piemonte.
+ETA Florence Renewable Energies, Taurus Energy and IFEU were the subcontractors.
+The project was also supported by Politecnico di Torino, Regione Piemonte.